Oven door won't open: troubleshooting door lock problems on a range video

 Hi, this is Wayne from Sears PartsDirect.
 Today we’re going to talk about an oven with a malfunctioning door lock.
 You’re probably watching this because your oven door is stuck shut.
 Let me guess, did you just run a self-cleaning cycle?

-During the cleaning cycle, your door will lock for safety purposes.
+During the cleaning cycle, your door will lock for your safety.
 Under normal circumstances, the door won't unlock until the oven has cooled to room temperature.
 The thing is, if you lose or disconnect power before the cycle is finished, the lock motor may not complete the cycle to unlock the door.
 We’ll show you how to reset the lock and get things working again.

 Get the door open